Built-in Plugin

 mergeType: merge

-event, this PR will be automatically merged using merge
+event, the PR will be automatically merged using the merge

 strategy.